 References

-After you create a search index, you can select a query type to perform multi-dimensional data queries.
-Search index query types include term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, vector search, nested query, and exists query.
+After creating a search index, select a query type for multi-dimensional data queries.
+Supported query types include term query, terms query, match all query, match query, match phrase query, prefix query, range query, wildcard query, geo query, Boolean query, vector search, nested query, and exists query.

-When you query data, you can perform sorting and paging, highlighting, or collapse (deduplication) operations on the result set.
+When querying data, apply sorting and paging, highlighting, or collapse (deduplication) operations on the result set.

-After you create a search index, you can manage it as needed.
+After creating a search index, manage it as needed.
 Operations include dynamically modifying the schema, updating the search index configuration, listing search indexes, querying search index descriptions, and deleting a search index.

-To perform data analytics, such as finding the maximum or minimum value, calculating a sum, or counting rows, you can use the statistical aggregation feature or the SQL query feature.
+To perform data analytics, such as finding the maximum or minimum value, calculating a sum, or counting rows, use the statistical aggregation feature or the SQL query feature.

-To quickly export data regardless of the order of the entire result set, you can use the parallel scan feature.
+To quickly export data without requiring a specific order, use the parallel scan feature.